stormchaserroleplaying/stormchaserRPG/Talents/Bard/Valour/index.md

 You have mastered the art of weaving spellcasting and weapon use into a single harmonious act.
 When you use your action to cast a spell, you can make one weapon attack as a bonus action.

 ### Master's Flourish
-*Prerequisite:* Blade Flourish, Extra Attack, and 8 Other Talents<br>
+*Prerequisite:* Blade Flourish, Extra Attack and 8 Other Talents<br>
-Whenever you use a Blade Flourish option, you can roll a d6 and use it instead of expending a Bardic Inspiration die.
+You can use blade flourish without expending a bardic inspiration die.